The phrase “back to the drawing board” means to start over again because a plan failed to come together; going back to square one.

 Example: My sink leaks whenever I use it.
 I tried fixing it for hours, but the problem remains.
 I guess it’s time for me to go back to the drawing board and figure out what I’m doing wrong… or I could just call a plumber instead.

 The Origin of ‘Back To The Drawing Board’

 The Idea Behind ‘Back To The Drawing Board’

 A drawing board (also called a drawing table or architect’s table) is used for designing things.
 Before creating something complex, it can be useful to make blueprint of it first.
 This can give a basic outline of what needs to be done.

 An architect, for instance, might use a drawing board to plan out a house’s measurements before its built.
 He can also plan the layout of its inside and figure out how he wants it to look overall once it’s finished.
 While the house is being built, what if something went wrong with the design?
 Perhaps you can picture the architect literally going back to where his plans first began—the drawing board.

 Anyways, the origin of this phrase is believed to come from an American artist named Peter Arno.
 He wrote a cartoon for the New Yorker in 1941.
 The cartoon consists of a crashed plane in the background, and there’s a man dressed in a suit walking away from the crash site, saying:

 The man wearing the suit is carrying what looks are some kind of blueprints.
 They are rolled up under his arm.
 This might be suggesting that he worked on the plane.
 If that’s the case, hopefully the next design won’t go so poorly!

 Note: Sometimes, a phrase’s origin is not always known.
-So when that happens, if there are any explanations or theories that exist about where the expression may have come from, then I’ll mention that.
-If no theory is given, then I’ll at least try to include the earliest known quote or the earliest citation that I could find of it in writing.
+So when that happens, I’ll usually list any explanations or theories that talk about where the expression comes from.
+If no plausible sounding theories exist, well, then nothing will be listed.
+But at the very least, you can usually find the earliest known quote of the idiom in print on the page, so that’s something I guess.